araffin/robotics-rl-srl/README.md

 - joints: the arm's joints angles
 - joints_position: the arm's x,y,z position and joints angles

-In the case of a custom_cnn (SRL priors model) trained with views of two cameras, set the global variable N_CHANNELS to 6 in srl_zoo/preprocessing/preprocess.py to perform the inference.
+If you have trained a SRL model with views of two cameras, you need to set the global variable N_CHANNELS to 6 in `srl_zoo/preprocessing/preprocess.py` to perform the inference.

 ### Plot Learning Curve